zabir-nabil/autoocr/README.md

 ```
 oa = AutoOCR(lang='bangla') # specify the language code
 ```
-* Set the tessdata folder, on mac you can do `brew list tesseract`
+* Set the tessdata folder, on mac you can do `brew list tesseract` to get the path.
+This is only needed once.

 ```
 oa.set_datapath('/usr/local/Cellar/tesseract/4.0.0_1/share/tessdata')